Andrew13524/MIDI-Hero/README.md

 With that being said, we need the distance of the action note to the spawn location of the deployable note.
 This is called the "Look Ahead".

-So, we take the value of the x cordinate where the action note is, and the value of the x cordinate where the spawn location of the deployable note is.
+So, we take the value of the y cordinate where the action note is, and the value of the y cordinate where the spawn location of the deployable note is.

 In this case we are taking the absolute value because it the first x coordinate is a negative value.
 (Example: If we didn't take the absolute value then -5 + 20 = 15, whereas Abs(-5) + Abs(20) = 25.)